Rearranging windows and documents

 Holding the SHIFT key while in this drop mode allows you to select a desired tab position without switching to other drop modes.

-If a window or a document pane is dragged out of other frames (e.g. winIDEA), it will become a floating frame and will persist as a separate frame.
+When dragging a window or a document pane out of other frames (e.g. winIDEA) a floating frame occurs and it persists as a separate frame.

 Adding a new window to its layout makes the standard windows frame title appear.